johnfire/reprepro-bundle-tools/docs/Setup_Your_Own_reprepro-management_Project_Tutorial.md

 Now that you have done the minimal setup, it's time to do the first steps.

-This chapter should be described longer in a different document in future to capture the complete set of possible workflow.
-By now this is just a rough documentation to get the first steps.
-For the example we assume that you did use the above example configuration without changes (use your own distribution name if you have changed it).
+This chapter should be described more fully in a different document in future to capture the complete set of possible workflows. for now this is just a rough documentation to get the first steps.
+For the example we assume that you used the above example configuration without changes (use your own distribution name if you have changed it).

 Create your first bundle: